Arman-Espiar/SeleniumExtensionMethods/README.md

   ## Note:

-   extension methods instead of throw exception returned null.
+   If extension methods can not find a web element, extension methods return null instead of throwing exceptions.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.